 Angelia Levesque, President of the Maine Association of Realtors, said, “We have seen a consistent trend of unit volume increase and sales price decrease over the last few months.
 The good news is that buyers are out there and they are stepping up and purchasing.”
 Levesque, a Realtor with Better Homes and Gardens Real Estate/The Masiello Group in Bangor, advised that, “With the slight decrease in home values, sellers must seek advice from their Realtor and carefully evaluate their listing price.
 Consider how you are

 positioned in your market.
 Now is perfect time to capture buyers during the active fall season.”

 Below are two charts showing statistics for Maine and its 16 counties.
-The first chart lists statistics for the month of June only, statewide.
-The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the “rolling quarter” months of April, May and June of 2013 and 2014.
+The first chart lists statistics for the month of August only, statewide.
+The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the “rolling quarter” months of June, July and August of 2013 and 2014.